vega/editor/README.md

 ### Local Testing & Debugging

 The editor is useful for testing if you are involved in Vega and Vega-Lite development.
-To use Vega, Vega-Lite, Vega Datasets, or Vega-Embed from another directory on your computer, link it into vendor.
+To use Vega, Vega-Lite, or Vega Datasets from another directory on your computer, you need to link it.
 For this, run `yarn link` in the directory of the library that you want to link.
 Then, in this directory run `yarn link <name of library>`, e.g. `yarn link vega`.

 For example, to link Vega, run